GOP lawmaker charged with ‘knowingly’ letting rioters breach the Oregon Capitol

 “I, Rep. Mike Nearman, voluntarily agree to the following interim safety measures,” he said.
 “I will not allow any unauthorized personnel into the Capitol.”

 Nearman is scheduled to appear in Marion County Court on May 11, court records show.
-Documents indicated that his failure to appear will result in an arrest warrant.
+Documents indicated that his failure to appear will result in a warrant being issued for his arrest.

 Read more: